-Our mission statement says that COA will

-"transform lives in an accessible, supportive environment that promotes academic excellence, student success, workforce development, community partnerships and responsible stewardship."
+Our mission statement says that COA is to "transform lives in an accessible, supportive educational environment that promotes academic excellence, lifelong learning, workforce development, and community relationships through exceptional service that fosters student success and improves the quality of life for all."
 We live that mission every day.